Chris’ practice focuses on representing and advocating for business entities, units of government, and not-for-profit organizations.

-Chris also practices municipal law, advising and representing municipalities and other governmental entities.
-He currently serves as the City Attorney for the City of Canton.
-He also serves as a Special Assistant Attorney General to the Illinois Attorney General, representing the Illinois Department of Transportation and the Illinois Department of Natural Resources.
+Chris is also an experienced municipal and government attorney, assisting various units of government through general operational and governance issues, property transactions, collective bargaining and labor/employment issues, FOIA and Open Meeting Act issues, annexation, condemnation, prosecution of ordinance violations, and litigation.
+He currently serves as the appointed City Attorney for the City of Canton.
+He also has served as a Special Assistant Attorney General to the Illinois Attorney General, representing the Illinois Department of Transportation and the Illinois Department of Natural Resources.

-Chris previously worked at the law firm of Barnhart, Tinsman & Associates, Ltd. before joining Davis & Campbell L.L.C. in November 2019.
 Chris resides in Canton with his wife, Ashley.
-He is heavily involved in the community, serving in a wide variety of organizations.
+He is heavily involved in the community, serving on the boards of numerous organizations.

 Peoria, IL 61602